Skills Over MCPs: Context-Efficient Agent Capabilities

 The example uses:

-• uv for Python dependency management (could use bun, npm, etc.)
+• uv for Python dependency management (could be bun, npm, etc.)

-• Click for CLI interfaces (could use argparse, typer, etc.)
+• Click for CLI interfaces (could be argparse, typer, etc.)

 • PEP 723 for inline dependencies (optional but recommended)